Carve Comms

 • Any visual assets to show the reporter at the moment – is it difficult to explain an idea, framework, or process?
 An image/video can help.

-• Potential questions – not every reporter will provide questions in advance.
+• Potential questions/topics – not every reporter will provide questions in advance.
 Instead of asking them to send the list upfront, a good alternative is to say: “If you have any specific questions you’d like addressed, send them my way.
 Otherwise, I’ll see you when we meet.”
 And of course, always draft some potential questions that you think could come up in the conversation.

 “If it's the first time the spokesperson has spoken with a reporter I will add a few basic ‘About the Brand’ questions since there is a good chance the reporter might want a quick rundown on the company and its history,” Kelgard said.
 “Then we need to get in the mind of the reporter.
 I remove myself from the situation, pretend like I know nothing, and think of what I would want to ask.”